Gomboc-AI/actions/on-pull-request-runner/README.md

 Remediation uses `GITHUB_TOKEN` to push and open the stacked PR; `GOMBOC_ACCESS_TOKEN` is still required for rules pull and Integrations.

+**When no remediation PR is opened:** the action copies ORL-modified files from the isolated batch workspace back into your checkout.
+If ORL reports `fixes=0` and `changes=0` (common with exit code 2 — findings remain), there is nothing to commit.
+Check the job log for `ORL report totals: findings=…, fixes=…, changes=…` and the `Open remediation PR` step output.

+**“CI&CD” or other PR labels:** those come from the Gomboc Integrations backend when `post-integrations` runs with `effect: SubmitForReview`.
+That step runs in both audit and remediate mode and is unrelated to opening a stacked remediation PR.

 ## Supported features

 | Feature | Audit | Remediate |